 For more information on how this policy specifically affects your home & flood insurance rates, please consult your flood insurance agent.

-The City of San Mateo does not have the resources to look up your current policy, but can assist in explaining general questions and concerns about the BW-12 Act.
+The City of San Mateo does not have the resources to look up your current policy, but can assist in explaining general questions and concerns about the flood zone designations in San Mateo.
 Feel free to contact Kevin Buchanan at (650) 522-7334 or for more information.